 - Successfully completing the first year of a bachelor programme from a recognized university in India in the relevant subject field.

-- Successfully clearing the IIT Joint Entrance Examination for admission to courses in technology and natural sciences.
+- Successfully clearing the IIT Joint Entrance Examination (Advance) for admission to courses in technology and natural sciences.

 The answer to this question is closely related to the question of eligibility.